 ESC throttle value for switching the direction of rotation in 3D-mode

 Select ESC Signal protocol: Oneshot42, Oneshot125, PWM, (Dshot150, Dshot300, Dshot600 if ESCs supported this)

-KISS24 ESCs need not to be calibrated.
+All KISS 32Bit ESCs / DSHOT do not need to be calibrated.

 Always perform this process without the propellers!